Karen Clark (American politician): Environmental Advocacy

 Clark has been in vocal in supporting protesters at Standing Rock who were part of the Dakota Access Pipeline Protests.
 On October 28, 2016, Clark read a speech urging Hennepin County Sheriff, Richard Stanek to withdraw deputies from Standing Rock.

-Illegal Immigrant Rights
+Undocumented Immigrant Rights

 On May 25, 2017, Clark engaged in a hunger strike to show solidarity with protesters of a proposed public safety bill that would limit undocumented immigrants' ability to obtain driver's licenses.